SIMLab's framework for context analysis of inclusive technology in social change projects

 CC 2.0 Roger Spencer

-We developed this Framework for the same reason that our M&E Framework came into being—we felt that existing resources don’t cover the breadth of enquiry that we think is necessary to ground a good inclusive technology project design.
+In 2015-6, SIMLab developed a Framework to guide its staff in carrying out context analyses, and to support our advocacy for this type of evidence-base in project design.
+We built on existing tools designed for humanitarian response, adding the breadth of enquiry that we think is necessary to ground a good inclusive technology project design.
 We built our context assessment of inclusive technology with five areas of particular interest; the people directly and indirectly targeted by the project; the community and culture in which they live; the market and technology environment; the political economy; and the implementing organization.
 These areas of interest overlap to a significant degree, and an analysis exercise may examine multiple areas through the same desk research or fieldwork exercise.
 However, we believe that considering them in turn helps establish a complete picture.
 Often, projects are designed based on certain assumptions; that a feedback mechanism that people can use via their mobile phones will improve a service, or that agricultural information via social media or text message will improve yields; and these Lines of Inquiry can be used as lenses through which to critically consider and test those assumptions.